joshlaudone/minesweeper-solver/README.md

 I chose to focus on the no-guessing variation because it is the superior version of the game and relies less on random change.
 It is also easier to test with boards that are known to be solvable.

-Here is a high-level overview of the algorithm:
+Here is a high-level overview of the solver:
-  * The algorithm has 4 sub-algorithms which are successively more powerful, yet computationally expensive.
+  * The solver has 4 algorithms which are successively more powerful, yet computationally expensive.
   * The first of these is the single square algorithm, which looks at a single revealed number square at a time.
       + If the number of remaining mines next to the square is equal to the number of unknown squares, it will mark them as mines:
       + <img src="Images/01_Single_Square_Flagging_Square.png" width="150"/>